BP-Tracker/bp-tracker-particle/README.md

 #### Interactive CLI

-Publishes events to the device via usb as if the command had arrived from the cloud.
+Publishes events to the device via serial usb as if the command had arrived from the cloud.

 ```sh
 cd tools/nodejs